 Testing and Validation: Next in line in the EDI system is the validation of the relevant documents.
 This step requires rigorous testing of EDI in healthcare.
 Healthcare data is usually sensitive data, and therefore, the testing and validation of data at every level are crucial in EDI healthcare.
 There are multiple verification steps involved in the testing and validation phase of electronic documents.
 Every step should be incorporated within the EDI solutions.
 Just as clinical data analysis uses health data for meaningful purposes, EDI solutions are designed to use medical data for billing purposes.

 Integration: Integrated EDI systems use these encrypted documents for multiple billing purposes through integrated care management.
-Once the healthcare recipients receive the documents, they are translated into usable business formats for various purposes, such as insurance verifications, accounting, healthcare administration, etc. Like how health data is applied toward mHealth and population health management, integrated EDI systems can use data to financial requirements.
+Once the healthcare recipients receive the documents, they are translated into usable business formats for various purposes, such as insurance verifications, accounting, healthcare administration, etc. Like how health data is applied toward mHealth and population health management, integrated EDI systems can use data to meet financial requirements.

 Features to Look Out For in Healthcare EDI Solutions